hkimbrough22/reading-notes/markdown.md

 We discussed GitHub and created our first live webpage using Markdown.

-Markdown is a simplified version of HTML that focuses on content delivery and less on intense functionality or aestetics.
+Markdown is a simplified version of HTML that focuses on content delivery and less on intense functionality or aesthetics.

 It prevents you from having to learn a large amount of HTML syntax when all you need is to just to get some general information out.